davidtsadler/ebay-sdk-examples/large-merchant-services/README.md

-# Large Merchange Services Examples
+# Large Merchant Services Examples

 These examples show how to use the eBay SDK for PHP with the Large Merchant Services.